luminescent-recliners/pokemon-board-game/serverRoutes.md

  Description: Returns an object, containing the gameName, game creator's facebook ID, game creator's display name and the users associated to the game.

+1. __/api/tempEvents/getURL__  GET

+  Controller: tempEventsController.getRandomURL

+  Request Params: N/A

+  Description: Returns a random description and gif URL from the temporary event data object.

+1. __/api/tempCity/getURL__  GET

+ Controller:  tempCityController.getRandomURL

+ Request Params: N/A

+ Description: Returns a random description and gif URL from the temporary city data object.

 1. __/signin/facebook |__ GET